 Switzerland has one of the world’s strongest and most competitive economies.
-It is world-renowned in fields such as training, research and innovation, as well as for its industrial and service sectors companies.
+It is world-renowned in fields such as training, research and innovation, as well as for its industrial and service sector companies.
 Switzerland’s numerous small and medium-sized enterprises, which focus on niche strategies, regularly score top marks in innovation, adding to the country’s attraction as an economic hub.
-Stable economic and political conditions are further factures that contribute to the appeal of the Swiss labour market.
+Stable economic and political conditions are further factors that contribute to the appeal of the Swiss employment market.

 Switzerland has a dual system for the admission of foreign workers.

-- Gainfully employed nationals from the EU/EFTA States have easier access to the Swiss labour market, thanks to the Free Movement of Persons Agreement
+- Workers from the EU/EFTA States have easier access to the Swiss employment market, thanks to the Agreement on the Free Movement of Persons

-- Only a limited number of management level employees, specialists and other qualified employees are admitted from all other countries.
+- Only a limited number of workers are admitted from non-EU/EFTA States, primarily management level employees, specialists and other qualified employees.

-On this page you can find details about working in Switzerland if you are from an EU/EFTA state.
+On this page you can find information about working in Switzerland if you are from an EU/EFTA state.

-You can also find details on the admission requirements for nationals from non-EU/EFTA states or how you can gain valuable experience as a young professional trainee in Switzerland.
+You can also find information on the admission requirements for nationals from non-EU/EFTA states or how you can gain valuable experience as a young professional trainee in Switzerland.

-If you have applied for asylum in Switzerland, been recognised as a refugee or been granted a temporary residence permit, you can find helpful information on accessing the labour market and becoming integrated in the workforce.
+If you have applied for asylum in Switzerland, been recognised as a refugee or been granted temporary admission, you can find helpful information on these pages about finding a job and other aspects of working life in Switzerland.